henningte/mmgm/README.md

 #> Chain 4 Iteration:  900 / 2000 [ 45%]  (Warmup)
 #> Chain 4 Iteration: 1000 / 2000 [ 50%]  (Warmup)
 #> Chain 4 Iteration: 1001 / 2000 [ 50%]  (Sampling)
 #> Chain 4 Iteration: 1100 / 2000 [ 55%]  (Sampling)
-#> Chain 4 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:
-#> Chain 4 Exception: beta_lpdf: Second shape parameter[5] is 0, but must be positive finite! (in 'C:/Users/henni/AppData/Local/Temp/RtmpENUAgT/model-6f82e5cda0.stan', line 49, column 4 to column 110)
-#> Chain 4 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,
-#> Chain 4 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.
-#> Chain 4
 #> Chain 4 Iteration: 1200 / 2000 [ 60%]  (Sampling)
 #> Chain 4 Iteration: 1300 / 2000 [ 65%]  (Sampling)
 #> Chain 4 Iteration: 1400 / 2000 [ 70%]  (Sampling)
 #> Chain 4 Iteration: 1500 / 2000 [ 75%]  (Sampling)
 #> Chain 4 Iteration: 1600 / 2000 [ 80%]  (Sampling)
 #> Chain 4 Iteration: 1700 / 2000 [ 85%]  (Sampling)
+#> Chain 4 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:
+#> Chain 4 Exception: beta_lpdf: Second shape parameter[5] is 0, but must be positive finite! (in 'C:/Users/henni/AppData/Local/Temp/RtmpCCJ84p/model-df0ea5142c.stan', line 49, column 4 to column 110)
+#> Chain 4 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,
+#> Chain 4 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.
+#> Chain 4
 #> Chain 4 Iteration: 1800 / 2000 [ 90%]  (Sampling)
 #> Chain 4 Iteration: 1900 / 2000 [ 95%]  (Sampling)
 #> Chain 4 Iteration: 2000 / 2000 [100%]  (Sampling)
-#> Chain 4 finished in 1.2 seconds.
+#> Chain 4 finished in 0.5 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 1.0 seconds.
+#> Mean chain execution time: 0.4 seconds.
-#> Total execution time: 4.9 seconds.
+#> Total execution time: 2.2 seconds.
 ```

 The result is a `CmdStanMCMC` object for which methods from the